AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 * User interfaces

-    User interfaces are UI layouts that will be displayed to the user by Molis.
+    User interfaces are UI layouts that will be displayed to users by Molis.

     The interfaces are written in :doc:`Protypo language </topics/templates2>`.
 Molis provides a visual editor for constructing interfaces.